boopies/net-lesson-planner-client/README.md

 Any one in the Registered can

 1. Do everything in the Public Tier.
-2. Saved created lesson plans.
+2. Save created lesson plans.
-3. View Saved lessons plans.
+3. View Saved lessons.
+4. Deleted Saved Lessons.
-3. Edit the saved lesson plans.
+5. Edit the saved lessons.
-4. Add in new Activities for people to use.
+6. Add in new Activities for people to use.
-5. Edit The activities that they added.
+7. Edit activities that they added.

 ## Screen Shots